Weather and Climate in Mombasa: Best Time to Visit

 Generally, the coolest months are July, August, and September.
 The temperatures at this season are somewhat lower, with an average of 27°C to 29°C in the daytime.
 It is a season that international tourists love as it is more comfortable at night.

-Daytime vs. Nighttime Temperatures
+Daytime vs. Nighttime temperatures

 Although the days are generally hot and sunny, evenings and early mornings are noticeably cooler in Mombasa.
 This comfortable evening temperature allows visitors to enjoy outdoor dining, beach walks, and nightlife activities.